OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/instructions.md

 # Sharing configuration across multiple classes

 Typically, projects have multiple test classes that all use the same type of application deployment.
-For these cases, it is useful to reuse an existing configuration and application lifecycle across multiple test classes.
+For these cases, it is useful to reuse an existing configuration and application life-cycle across multiple test classes.

 First, create another test class.